 Torch attached to stone wall.
 Perhaps even more common in medieval/fantasy settings than braziers.

-Braziers, two different variations.Generic fires and smokeGeneric fires and smoke.
+Braziers, two different variations.Generic fires and smoke.

 Burning tree. made just like normal tree (I'll provide tutorial one day), but branches aren't cut off but fold up to form structures of flames.